If you file for bankruptcy, yes, you will have to show up in court for what is known as the meeting of the creditors.

 If, for some reason, you must appear in court for more than the 341 hearing, you will still have your attorney by your side.
 While instances of fraud accusation or adversary proceedings are rare, you should hire an attorney that has experience handling objections.
 An attorney that has done cases with objections is prepared to represent you in court and ensure you are not convicted of fraud or that your case is not dismissed for suspected fraud.

-If you are thinking of filing for bankruptcy, but you are not sure what your options are, contact the attorneys at Hames, Anderson, Whitlow & O’Leary.
+If you are thinking of filing for bankruptcy, but you are not sure what your options are, contact our attorneys.
 Our team understands how intimidating the idea of going to court can be, but we make sure our clients are prepared long before their court date.
 We want you comfortable at the meeting of creditors, and we are ready to fight for you if any objections or accusations of fraud arise during the process.

 To explore your options or to get started on your Chapter 7 proceeding, book an initial consultation with our team.
 All consultation appointments are kept confidential.
 And during your appointment, we will go over your bankruptcy options.
-Call our office today, or inquire online about our bankruptcy services.
+Contact our office today.